 Note: I highly encourage you to review the required readings prior to the designated deadlines.
 If you procrastinate, readings may interfere with your ability to post to discussion forum, or draft major writing assignments.
-The course is structured in a way that allows you to manage one task at a time, but you may be responsible for many tasks in a single day if you wait until Fridays (the designated day for major deadlines).
+The course is structured in a way that allows you to manage one task at a time, but you may be responsible for many tasks in a single day if you wait until the designated day for major deadlines.

-As mentioned in the online attendance policy section, you must complete the activities that are labeled in RED to earn attendance for that particular week.
+As mentioned in the online attendance policy section, you must complete the activities that are labeled as Attendance in order to earn attendance for that particular week.

-Week 1: August 26-September 2
+Week 1: July 8-14